-The Group's total actuarial liabilities was \$4.8 billion as of December 31, 2021 and is the most significant liability on the Group's statement of financial position.
+The Group's total actuarial liabilities were \$5.2 billion as of December 31, 2022 and was the most significant liability on the Group's statement of financial position.

 We focused on this area as it involves significant judgement over uncertain future outcomes, mainly the ultimate total settlement value of long-term policyholder liabilities.
 Economic assumptions, such as investment return, associated discount rates and borrowing rates, policy expenses, and operating assumptions such as mortality, morbidity and persistency are the key inputs used by management to estimate these long-term liabilities.